MikeJohnPage/smudge/README.md

 All functions start with `smudge_` and take a vector of strings as the first argument.
 By default, personal data will be replaced with `NA`:

-If instead you wish to drop personal data, the second argument to all smudge functions, `replace_na`, can be set to `FALSE`:
+If instead you wish to drop personal data, the second argument to all smudge functions, `replace_with_na`, can be set to `FALSE`:

 Combine with your favourite dplyr verbs to easily remove personal data from data frames: